lknelson05/climate_perceptions/README.md

 This work was originated by researchers at the University of Washington and then adapted for use in New England and BC by scientists at The Nature Conservancy and Nature United.

+## Organization
+There was significant overlap in the surveys but there were differences in fisheries, gear types, geography, and a few other things.
+Each branch has the code specific to the different areas.

 ### Data

 ### Related publications